Darayawus/dpi-app-trial/README.md

 ﻿# PrintBucket

+**Trial version — 0.0.0**
+This repository contains a trial implementation of PrintBucket intended to evaluate feasibility.
+The project is work-in-progress and many features, hardening and production tasks remain to be completed.

 Summary
 -------
 PrintBucket is an application composed of a Razor Pages UI (`PrintBucket.Web`), a REST API (`PrintBucket.Api`) and AWS helper libraries (`PrintBucket.AWS`).